poinck/ocelot/README.md

 - take screenshot, using `scrot`

 Things *NOT* to come:
-- Powermanagement: please use `systemd` and `UPower` or your existing setup; ocelot should have no impact on it.
+- Powermanagement: please use your existing setup; ocelot should have no impact on it.
 - save session and restore open application, etc: please use hibernate (suspend to disk) or standby (suspend).

 ## Compile